TIBCOSoftware/js-docker/kubernetes/README.md

 - Modify the environment variables as needed: Refer to [JasperReports Server Docker environment variables](https://github.com/TIBCOSoftware/js-docker#docker-run-time-environment-variables)
 - Volumes and volume contents that are be needed: [JasperReports Server Docker volumes](https://github.com/TIBCOSoftware/js-docker#configuring-jasperreports-server-with-volumes)
   - Required: License file in a secret.
 You could also put it in a volume.
-  - Required: Keystore volume
+  - Required: Keystore secret as above
   - Optional: JasperReports Server WAR level configuration, like single sign on, clustering etc. SSL certificate.
 - Adjust the DB_\* environment variables to reach the repository.
 - Do k8s level configuration, such as pods, LoadBalancer, use of secrets etc.
   - You can set the NodePort the Server will run on or change the network access as you see fit.
-- The init-container, which runs the cmdline image, ensures that the JasperReports Server repository exists and the keystore files are created in the correct volume.
+- The init-container, which runs the cmdline:k8s image, ensures that the JasperReports Server repository exists and the keystore files are created in the correct volume, prior to the JaspeReports Server web application starts.

 # Launch the JasperReports Server service